nguyenkhois/react-pretence-router/README.md

 ## Using
 * Add to your project by:
-   * Install from npm `npm i -D react-pretence-router`
+   * Install from npm by command: `npm i -D react-pretence-router`
-   * Or copy this directory `./src/react-pretence-router` to your project directory and use it by `import {...} from ./react-pretence-router/` like normal components.
+   * Or copy this directory `./src/react-pretence-router` to your project directory and import components that you need to your code by `import {...} from ./react-pretence-router/` like normal components.
+* Begin with file `./src/app.js` to know how you can start.
+* View file `./src/menu.js` to know how you can create a link.

+That's all and very simple.
+You can do it when you can React-Redux basic.

+Don't worry about... all when you have Google ! (^_~)

+## Clone
 * Local web server started at: `htpp://localhost:9000`
 * Commands:
     * `npm run start`: start Webpack Dev Server